crisprVerse/Tutorials/Building_Database_Human_Cas9/README.md

 # Building a complete annotation for a given gene

-The `designCompleteAnnotation` function in `crisprDesign` provides a one-step workflow to design and annotate gRNAs targeting a coding gene for a user-specific combination of parameters.
+The `designCompleteAnnotation` function in `crisprDesign` provides a one-step workflow to design and annotate all gRNAs targeting a given gene.
+The function was designed to be as comprehensive as possible to design and annotate gRNAs in one step.
+It does the following:

+-   Extract the DNA/RNA sequences with `queryTss`/`queryTxDB`
+-   Design gRNAs with `findSpacers`
+-   Remove gRNAs targeting repeat elements with `removeRepeats`
+-   Characterize spacer sequences with `addSequenceFeatures`
+-   Find on- and off-targets with `addSpacerAlignmentsIterative`
+-   Add gene annotation with `addGeneAnnotation`
+-   Add TSS annotation with `addTssAnnotation`
+-   Add on-target efficiency scores with `addOnTargetScores`
+-   Add off-target specificity scores with `addOffTargetScores`
+-   Add SNP annotation with `addSNPAnnotation`
+-   Add restriction enzymes information with `addRestrictionEnzymes`

-Here, we design all gRNAs targeting the human KRAS gene (ENSG00000133703) for CRISPRko applications using SpCas9:
+Here, we design all CRISPRko gRNAs targeting the human KRAS gene (ENSG00000133703):

 ``` r
 gs <- designCompleteAnnotation(queryValue="ENSG00000133703",